 8. Seek Professional Help

-If stress affects your daily life, it's important to seek help from a healthcare professional.
+If stress affects your daily life, seeking help from a healthcare professional is important.
 They can help you identify the causes of your stress and develop a treatment plan.

-Whether through activities such as reading, bath, or music, taking time for yourself can help reduce stress.
+Whether through reading, bath, or music, taking time for yourself can help reduce stress.

 10. Learn To Say ‘NO'